 Am I too old for braces?
-Yeah, of course you’re too old for braces.
-You’re 30/40/50/60/70/80 and any age in between.
-Just put you out to pasture right now, you’re too old for anything!
-Fewer things get patients contemplating their mortality more than a discussion about orthodontics.
-People start contemplating how much longer they think they will live and if it’s worth spending the money.
-Even people in their thirties.
-It’s insane!
-Anyone past the age of 20 automatically considers themselves too old for orthodontics.
-After some education and quality one-on-one time focused on their needs, most patients change their minds.
+We have seen many a patient start contemplating how much longer they think they will live and if it’s worth spending the money.
+Even people in their thirties have considered themselves too old for orthodontics.
+After some education and quality one-on-one time, focusing on their needs, most patients change their minds.

-I’m happy to say that we currently have patients at Rolling Oaks Dental in their teens and in their seventies in the middle of orthodontic care, and all of the decades in between.
+I’m happy to say that we currently have patients at Rolling Oaks Dental in their seventies in the middle of orthodontic care.

 When adult new patients at Rolling Oaks Dental are presented with comprehensive dental care options, orthodontics is often a part of the discussion.
 Many adult patients have crowding of their teeth that has gone untreated for years and has gotten worse and worse.
 Sometimes, patients lose a tooth and do not have it immediately replaced.
 This can result in teeth shifting and rotating near the space.
 Before treatment such as a dental implant can be considered, restoring the space for adequate function and hygiene purposes must be considered.
 Patients that have an excessive overbite, open bite, or cross bite must often consider orthodontics as part of a comprehensive dental treatment.

 After disease, infection, and dental decay is addressed, orthodontics is frequently the second phase in restoring a patient’s natural dentition back to optimal health.
 You might think that cost is the number one concern for adults when it comes to whether or not they will consider orthodontics.
-Interestingly, it’s probably the second or third thing most adults are worried about, tied with concerns about how long the treatment will take.
+Interestingly, it’s usually not the first thing most adults are worried about.

 So what’s the number one reason most adults hesitate to get the orthodontic treatment they need?